-Transmission scheduled trimming for 2022 will be located in the following counties: Lexington, Richland, Saluda, Newberry, Greenwood, Abbeville, Laurens, Anderson and Georgetown.
+Transmission scheduled trimming for 2023 will be located in the following counties: Hampton, Beaufort, Jasper, Berkeley, Georgetown, Dorchester, Lancaster, Fairfield, Williamsburg, Florence, Marion, Sumter and Orangeburg.

 Tree Management is a vital tool that is used by Santee Cooper's Right of Way Management department to ensure public and employee safety and reliability of the transmission lines.
 Santee Cooper must maintain the full boundary widths of the rights of way from “ground to sky” and must ensure that trees, limbs and wooded encroachment maintain appropriate clearances from the electrical lines which are regulated by the Federal Energy Regulatory Commission (FERC).
 Additionally, Santee Cooper is responsible for the removal of “hazard trees” at a greater distance which can be characterized as dead, dying, diseased, leaning or damaged trees and “danger trees” which is any tree that has the potential to cause damage to the power line which would result in a power interruption.
 Our Tree Management practices include:

 - Aerial operations – topping of trees or trimming of limbs and trees growing into the rights of way that may endanger the transmission line with a helicopter.

 - Ground operations – trimming of limbs, removal of trees and removal of wooded encroachment along the rights of way boundaries, or hazard trees at a greater distance that may potentially endanger the transmission line with bucket trucks, Jarraff, shinn cutter, etc.